gretchenhu/BuddhaWorldGallery_v2/README.md

 Color palette of this website was extracted from the inpiration of this picture:
 ![style](./style/Inspiration.png)

-This picture is also an artifacts from Longmen Grottoes, where our displayed artifacts are originally from.
+This picture is also an artifact from Longmen Grottoes, where our displayed artifacts are originally from.
 By utilizing a color palette inspired by an artifact from the Longmen Grottoes, we hope to weave a visual connection to the cultural and historical context of the artifacts displayed.
 This choice not only honors the original artistic vision but also subtly acknowledges the narrative of displacement these pieces have endured.
 The colors will provide a cohesive and aesthetically resonant backdrop that echoes the authenticity and emotional depth of the artifacts, reinforcing the website's purpose of showcasing the heritage and the ongoing story of these important works.
 Our color palette in RGB color value:

 ![style](./style/Extracted_color_palette.png)

 ## License